Office of the Secretary, Office of the Assistant Secretary for Health, Department of Health and Human Services.

 Start Supplemental Information

-Public attendance at the meeting is limited to space available.
-Individuals who plan to attend and need special assistance, such as sign language interpretation or other reasonable accommodations, should notify the SACHRP at the address/phone listed above at least one week prior to the meeting.
-Pre-registration is required for participation in the on-site public comment session; individuals may pre-register the day of the meeting or by contacting the Executive Director, SACHRP, by COB July 17.
-Individuals who would like to submit written statements should email or fax their comments to SACHRP at least five business days prior to the meeting.
+Public attendance at the meeting is limited to the available space.
+Individuals who plan to attend and need special assistance, such as sign language interpretation or other reasonable accommodations, should notify the Designated Federal Officer at the address/telephone number listed above at least one week prior to the meeting.
+For those unable to attend in person, a live webcast will be available.
+More information on registration and accessing the webcast can be found at http://www.hhs.gov/ash/carb/.

 End Supplemental Information